denniswon/magic-passport/SECURITY.md

 By submitting a vulnerability report, you agree to comply with our responsible disclosure process.
 Public disclosure of the vulnerability without consent from us will render the vulnerability ineligible for a bounty.

-Thank you for helping to keep Biconomy 🍊 and the blockchain community safe!
+Thank you for helping to keep Passport and the blockchain community safe!